Introduction - Clinical and Research Training

 - A dedicated Interventional Nephrology Unit and training in interventional nephrology.

 - Opportunities for research training in fields including cell and molecular biology, biochemistry, immunology, clinical physiology, vascular biology, molecular genetics, developmental biology, biomedical engineering, clinical trials, epidemiology and outcomes research, health services research, and medical education.

 - Superb physical facilities and intellectual environment across the Medical Center and the University.

 The training program aims to take advantage of the exceptional clinical and scientific environment at the University of Michigan to train fellows to become both outstanding clinicians and future clinical or basic scientists in the area of nephrology.

-In general, four fellows are appointed to the program each year.
+In general, five fellows are appointed to the program each year.
 The program especially seeks fellows with a long-term commitment to research and academic medicine.
 In addition, the program is committed to excellent training for those pursuing a career in clinical nephrology.
 For all fellows, the first year is largely clinical.
 For fellows intent on an academic career, two or three additional years are largely devoted to mentor-directed research in basic science, outcomes/epidemiology, or clinical research.
 For these fellows, support during the second and third year may be provided by an NIH-training grant.
 For fellows who desire a career in clinical nephrology, the second year is largely clinical with rotations in hypertension, pediatric nephrology, outpatient dialysis, renal consultation, and interventional nephrology as well as a number of elective rotations in related disciplines.
 A combined program in pediatric nephrology is available to properly qualified trainees.
 Finally, advanced training in transplant nephrology is available to those already board-eligible in nephrology who are interested in a career in clinical or academic transplant nephrology.
 The Transplant Fellowship Program is directed by the chief of clinical transplantation, Dr. Millie Samaniego.